15 of the Most Popular Aging-in-Place Home Modifications

 The first option is to replace the bathtub with a walk-in shower, which is easier and safer to enter and exit.
 Walk-in showers also have the benefit of being easier to clean, because you don't need to reach over the bathtub wall.

-A walk-in shower is an effective option for elderly people who use an assistive device for walking as the device can pass through the door, providing support at all times.
+A walk-in shower is an effective option for elderly people who use an assistive device for walking, as the device can pass through the door, providing support at all times.

 Tip: If you plan to use a cane in the bathroom or shower, select one with a non-slip rubber tip.